 Data & sync

-This page explains how synced data, browser storage, backups, exports, and connected calendars work in the live product.
+See how synced account data, browser storage, Google and Outlook calendar connections, backups, exports, and recovery work in the live product.

 Synced account copy

-When you are signed in, the server copy is what lets your planner stay consistent across devices.
+When you are signed in, the account copy is what keeps your planner consistent across devices.

 Local working copy

-Your browser keeps a working copy for speed, but synced writes are confirmed against the API.
+Your browser keeps a working copy for speed, while synced writes are confirmed against the API.

 Backups and recovery

-Exports and rolling backups give you a way back if you need to restore your workspace.
+Data export and rolling backups give you a recovery path if you need to restore your workspace.

 How sync works